hisubram/mobilefoundation/instrument_an_app.md

     The logged custom data can be plotted over custom charts you can define in the Mobile Analytics console to derive custom insights.
     {: ios}

 10. Use In-App User Feedback to deepen your application performance analysis.
 You can enable your application **users and testers** to provide rich contextual feedback to the app owners. **App owners** get real-time feedback from its users on the application usage experience which **App owners** and **Developers** can further act on.
-This brings in significant agility to application up-keep.
-Use the following API to switch your application to Interactive Feedback Mode in any action handler in your application for example when handling the click of a button or the selection of a menu item.
+This feathure brings in significant agility to application up-keep.
+Use the following API to switch your application to Interactive Feedback Mode in any action handler in your application, for example, when you handle the click of a button or the selection of a menu item.
     ```Swift
         WLAnalytics.sharedInstance().triggerFeedbackMode();
     ```